-Voluntourism — ‘Giving Back’ As Much As We Take Away
+Voluntourism: Giving Back As Much As You Take Away

-This increasing sense of altruism might be the result of the global economic crisis and frustration with our world’s increasing materialism, a mounting desire for self-fulfillment and gaining wisdom through challenging experiences, or a need to make a difference and make the world a better place.
+This increasing sense of altruism might be the result of the global economic crisis and frustration with our world’s increasing materialism, a mounting desire for self-fulfilment and gaining wisdom through challenges, or a need to make a difference and make the world a better place.

 The idea isn’t new of course.
-Selfless individuals have long been taking time out of their everyday lives — anything from six weeks to six months, or even a year or two — to devote themselves to working voluntarily for overseas charities, non-governmental organizations (NGOs), and environmental projects, doing everything from building schools in impoverished communities in Africa to caring for mistreated elephants in Thailand.
+Selfless individuals have long been taking time out of their everyday lives — anything from six weeks to six months, or even a year or two — to devote themselves to working voluntarily for overseas charities, non-governmental organisations (NGOs), and environmental projects, doing everything from building schools in impoverished communities in Africa to caring for mistreated elephants in Thailand.

 The US Peace Corps is widely considered to be the first formal organization that was established with the aim of facilitating volunteer help to disadvantaged communities overseas, and a handful of NGOs with a more global reach quickly followed, including Earthwatch, which recruits volunteers for environmental and conservation projects, and Habitat for Humanity, which works with volunteers around the world to build homes for those in need.